 Successful recovery rarely happens without the help of loved ones.
 If someone in your home struggles with drugs or alcohol, he or she will need you to be involved in every stage of the rehab process.
 You can help recognize early signs of substance abuse.
 You can arrange intervention and treatment services.
 You can support your loved one’s long-term health.
-No matter where he or she is in addiction or recovery, you can play a major role in helping the person you love get his or her life back on track.
+No matter where he or she is in addiction or recovery, you can play a major role in helping the person you love to get his or her life back on track.

 Familial support is one of the most important factors in overcoming substance abuse.
-Close family relationships is one of the best ways to protect against substance use and relapse.
-Homes where, family members support each other are homes where recovery can happen.1
+Close family relationships are one of the best ways to protect against substance use and relapse.
+Homes where family members support each other are homes where recovery can happen.1

-Unfortunately, family can also complicate substance abuse.
+Unfortunately, the family can also complicate substance abuse.
 If adults in the home use drugs or alcohol, it’s more likely that others will do the same.
 Conflicts at home, chronic unemployment, and inconsistent discipline can contribute to substance abuse in children and teens.
 One of the best ways for family members to help one another is to get clean and sober themselves.

 Recognizing Substance Use Problems in Family Members